simbody/simbody/README.md

             $ git clone https://github.com/simbody/simbody.git C:/Simbody-source
             $ git checkout Simbody-3.5

     3. In the last line above, we assumed you want to build a released version.
 Feel free to change the version you want to build.
-If you want to build the latest development version (“bleeding edge”) of Simbody off the master branch, you can omit the `checkout` line.
+If you want to build the latest development version ("bleeding edge") of Simbody off the master branch, you can omit the `checkout` line.

 #### Configure and generate project files